praramb/praramb.github.io/index.md

 permalink: /
 ---

-# Welcome to My Researcher Website!
+# Welcome to My Website!

 Hello!
-I'm [Your Name], a researcher passionate about [your interests].
+I'm [Naveen Ramchandran], a researcher passionate about [remote sensing].
 This website serves as a professional platform to showcase my work, publications, and projects.

 - Learn more about me on the [Profile](/profile) page.
 - Explore my [Projects](/projects) and [Publications](/publications).